 The demand for nurse practitioners continues to grow, fueled by physician shortages and an aging population.
 This increased demand has resulted in higher salaries nationwide.
 Additionally, telemedicine has opened new doors, enabling nurse practitioners to deliver remote care while earning competitive compensation.Â

-For those seeking flexibility and potentially higher earnings, roles in moonlighting and temporary positions often outpace the wages of traditional W-2 employment, depending on specialty and location.
+For those seeking flexibility and potentially higher earnings, moonlighting and temporary roles often outpace wages in traditional W-2 employment, depending on specialty and location.
 Let’s take a closer look at what nurse practitioners can earn.

 Average Nurse Practitioner Salaries

 Nurse practitioners have become essential to modern healthcare, providing expert care by assessing, diagnosing, and treating patients.
 Their pivotal role, especially in primary care, is evident in their strong earning potential, which recognizes their value.
-According to the Bureau of Labor Statistics (BLS), nurse practitioners earn an average annual salary of $129,500.
+According to the Bureau of Labor Statistics (BLS), nurse practitioners earn a median annual salary of $129,210.

-Specialized roles, such as those in urgent care or oncology, often command even higher wages, with some states also offering increased pay rates.
-For those seeking more flexibility, locum tenens nurse practitioner roles frequently provide salaries above the national average.
+Specialized roles, such as those in urgent care or oncology, often command even higher wages, and some states also offer higher pay rates.
+For those seeking greater flexibility, locum tenens nurse practitioner roles often offer salaries above the national average.

-At OnCall Solutions, locum tenens NPs have the potential to earn $80 to $125 per hour.
+At OnCall Solutions, locum tenens NPs can earn $80 to $125 per hour.
 Depending on the hours worked, this equates to annual earnings between $153,920 and $240,500.
 Explore our job board to discover high-paying opportunities and take control of your career.

 Factors Influencing NP Salaries